-Net assets without donor restrictions are available for use at the discretion of the Board and/or management for general operating purposes.
-From time to time, the Board designates a portion of these net assets for specific purposes which makes them unavailable for use at management's discretion.
+Net assets without donor restrictions are available for use at the discretion of the Board of Directors (the "Board") and/or management for general operating purposes.
+From time to time, the Board may designate a portion of these net assets for specific purposes which makes them unavailable for use at management's discretion.